 The Tabitha Center gives young women in DR Congo a way out of selling themselves or engaging in illegal activities for their livelihood.
 Teen-aged girls gather under the direction of women from their local church to discuss life's realities and to understand the Bible's answers to questions about life that are often left unanswered by parents.
 In this safe context, girls are taught skills like sewing, cooking, hair dressing, cosmetics and others that offer them an alternative to the assumption that they must sell themselves or rush into a relationship with a man in order to find financial security.
 The vision is to see the Tabitha ministry continue to expand to provide healthy alternatives for young women throughout the city of Kinshasa.

-The vision of the ministry is to develop and equip 1,000 Tabitha Centers by 2020.
+The vision of the ministry is to develop and equip Tabitha Centers throughout Kinshasa.
 The first Tabitha Center was launched in 2013, as an experiment to see what it would take to open more.
-As of July 2017, 92 centers have been installed in various parts of Kinshasa, largely associated with and launched out of local churches.
-While churches and individuals from the U.S. commit to launching new centers, each center is expected to contribute finacially to the overall ministry, in order to assure sustainability.
+As of November 2020, over 200 centers have been installed in various parts of Kinshasa, largely associated with and launched out of local churches.
+While churches and individuals from the U.S. commit to launching new centers, each center is expected to contribute financially to the overall ministry, in order to assure sustainability.

 GlobalFingerprints and Tabitha Centers

 Early on, Tabitha leadership came to the realization that many young women struggled to learn a trade because they had little to no schooling.
 It is estimated that nearly 1/3 of Tabitha students cannot read and write.
 Taking measurements, taking notes, and reading the Bible were practically impossible for this group.
 As people began to pray about this problem, God clearly brought the right team together and opened the doors to start a sponsorship and literacy program to respond to this need.
-The GlobalFingerprints Tabitha Center allows for girls between ages 15 and 20 to be sponsored for three years.
-The first year is for teaching them basic literacy skills, using a biblically-based curriculum developed by a local pastor.
-The second year sponsors them through training at a Tabitha Center in the skill they choose.
-The third year continues to sponsor them as they establish themselves.
+The GlobalFingerprints Tabitha Centers allow for girls between ages 15 and 20 to be sponsored while they learn.
+For the first year or so, they learn basic literacy skills, using a biblically-based curriculum developed by a local pastor.
+After that, they are sponsored through training at a Tabitha Center in the skill they choose.
+After they finish, they remain in the program an additional year as they establish themselves and receive any needed additional training.

 There are several levels of leadership for the Tabitha Centers.
 The primary directional team consists of four women who were chosen by the director (Claudine Selenga).
-Pastor Selenga, Claudine's husband and the director of ReachAfrica, also plays a big role as advisor to the Tabitha Center.
-They are in direct contact with ministry point-people/advisors in the U.S. to coordinate the logistics of working with partners in the U.S. They are the ones involved in engaging churches in the Tabitha ministry, helping choose and develop the curriculum that will be taught at each location, training those who work directly with the women, and insure that each center is following the vision for the Tabitha Centers.
+Pastor Selenga, Claudine's husband and the Kinshasa City Team leader, also plays a big role as advisor to the Tabitha Center.
+They are in direct contact with ministry point-people/advisors in the U.S. to coordinate the logistics of working with partners in the U.S. They are the ones involved in engaging churches in the Tabitha ministry, helping choose and develop the curriculum that will be taught at each location, training those who work directly with the women, and ensuring that each center is following the vision for the Tabitha Centers.

 Tabitha Centers use a specific curriculum that assures those receiving training get what is needed to serve them well in their work environment.
 Every center provides Bible training and skills to help them succeed in their career.
 However, each center has an area of specialty, teaching sewing, cosmetics/hair dressing, computer skills, cooking, English and other relevant skills.
 After the students have had nine months of study in a center, they find a place to do an internship for three months.
 A full year after they begin their training, they go through testing to ensure that they have learned everything they should have in their curriculum.
 It is critical that Tabitha graduates are seen as professionals in their fields, therefore, women only graduate when and if they fulfill the requirements.
 Graduates find work in their communities either out of their homes or partnering with small businesses.
 Some graduates have come back to Tabitha Centers as teachers and leaders.

 We challenge churches, women’s groups and individuals to provide $1,500 to help open each new Tabitha Center.
 This amount serves as a portion of the costs of beginning a center, including the cost of Bibles and the printing of training booklets to be used in each location.
-Ongoing operational costs of every center are met by selling the products made at that Center.
-The sale of dresses, aprons, food, and the services of hair dressing and cosmetology all supplement and provide the resources necessary to grow and sustain each facility.
+Ongoing operational costs of every center are met within that center.
+The sale of dresses, aprons, school uniforms, food, and the services of hair dressing and cosmetology all supplement and provide the resources necessary to grow and sustain each facility.
+In some cases, they local church hosting the center will take offerings to maintain the center as one of their ministries.
 The students are also expected to pay a low tuition.
 This helps them value the education received.
 A percentage of these profits and tuition are set aside as “dues” to help with ongoing expenses and launching of new Tabitha Centers.
 We are also working on producing products, such as aprons, to be sent the U.S. to sell to buyers who already have a market for such goods.

 We would like women to go to Kinshasa to serve by observing, training and then becoming a voice for the ministry in the U.S. Both individuals, as well as groups (2-5), who share the vision to see young women impacted by the gospel and transformed for life, are encouraged to come to Kinshasa.
 Taking into consideration the knowledge and skills of each team member, we will consider how the Lord might use that to enhance the Tabitha Center ministry.